The Man Who Saw It

 "The Man Who Saw It" is a 1966 Australian TV play written by Allan Trevor and directed by John Croyston.
-It was an original for Australian television and aired as part of Wednesday Theatre on the ABC.
+It was an original for Australian television and aired as part of Wednesday Theatre on ABC on 2 November 1966 in Sydney.

 Plot

 The new candidate for a political party sees a UFO.
 He is compelled to discuss it, even though this may see him lose his party's nomination.